vedaareydeva/vedaareydeva/README.md

 ### 🌻 About me:

-- 📚: Final year student at SRM Institute of Science and Technology, Chennai.

-- 🎻: Extremely passionate about music.
+- ‎‍💼 : Working as an Apprentice in Bank of America.

-- ✨: Adores beaches, sunflowers and filming :)
+- ✨: Passionate about learning more of cybersecurity, AI and violin everyday :)

 ---